Factors affecting Capital Structure of a firm

 a) Business Risk:

-There is negative relation between the capital structure and business risk.
+There is a negative relationship between capital structure and business risk.
 The chance of business failure is greater if the firm has less stable earnings.
-Similarly, as the probability of bankruptcy increases the agency problems related to debt become more aggravating.
-Thus, as business risk increases, the debt level in capital structure of the enterprises should decrease.
+Similarly, as the probability of bankruptcy increases, the agency problems related to debt become more aggravating.
+Thus, as business risk increases, the debt level in the capital structure of the enterprises should decrease.

 b) Growth In Sales:

-Anticipated growth rate in sales provides a measure of extent to which earning per share (EPS) of a firm are likely to be magnified by leverage.
-The firm is likely to use debt financing with limited fixed charge only when the return on equity is likely to be magnified.
-However, the firms with significant growth in sales would have high market price per share as a result of which they might prefer equity financing.
-The firm should make a relative cost benefit analysis against debt and equity financing in anticipation to growth in sales to determine appropriate capital structure.
+The anticipated growth rate in sales provides a measure of the extent to which earning per share (EPS) of a firm are likely to be magnified by leverage.
+The firm is likely to use debt financing with a limited fixed charge only when the return on equity is likely to be magnified.
+However, the firms with significant growth in sales would have a high market price per share as a result of which they might prefer equity financing.
+The firm should make a relative cost-benefit analysis against debt and equity financing in anticipation to growth in sales to determine the appropriate capital structure.

 c) Operating Leverage: